-Lines 1 through 3-Medical and Dental Expenses
+Lines 1 through 4-Medical and Dental Expenses

-You may deduct only your medical and dental expenses that exceed 7.5 percent of Line 9, Form 740.
-Include all amounts you paid during 2013 but do not include amounts which have been previously deducted; paid by hospital, health or accident insurance; or paid by your employer.
+You may deduct only your medical and dental expenses that exceed 10 percent of Line 9, Form 740, but if you or your spouse was born before January 2, 1950, then you may only deduct your medical and dental expenses that exceed 7.5 percent of Line 9, Form 740.
+Include all amounts you paid during 2014 but do not include amounts which have been previously deducted; paid by hospital, health or accident insurance; or paid by your employer.
 Federal rules apply for reimbursement.